-Annual Additions Limit = \$58,000 for 2021 - This is the total amount that can be contributed to a qualified retirement plan, which includes your contributions and any from your employer.
+Annual Additions Limit = \$57,000 for 2020 - This is the total amount that can be contributed to a qualified retirement plan, which includes your contributions and any from your employer.
 Under certain situations, this limit may be higher, so see tsp.gov for more information.

-INSTRUCTOR NOTE: Point this out if there are Reservists.
+INSTRUCTOR NOTE: Point this out if there are Reservists or National Guard members.

-Catch-up = \$6,500 for 2021 - The catch-up contribution limit is \$6,500 (2021) for participants age 50 and older.
-If you reach age 50 this year (2021), your elective deferral limit is \$26,000 and annual addition limit is \$64,500.
+Catch-up = \$6,500 for 2020 - The catch-up contribution limit is \$6,500 (2020) for participants age 50 and older.
+If you reach age 50 this year (2020), your elective deferral limit is \$26,000 and annual addition limit is \$63,500.

 Service in a Combat Zone - If you serve in a combat zone, you may be able to exceed the elective deferral limits.
 Your Roth contribution is limited to the elective deferral amount, but your Traditional contributions may not be.
-Regardless, your contributions (Traditional and Roth) plus the Automatic and Matching Contribution from the Coast Guard, are limited to the annual additions limit.
+Regardless, your contributions (Traditional and Roth) plus the Automatic and Matching Contribution from your service, are limited to the annual additions limit.